beverage/language-quiz-service/README.md

 ```

 ### Environment Variables
-Required environment variables (create a `.env` file in the project root):
+Required environment variables to operate the conolse app (create a `.env` file in the project root):
 ```bash
 # OpenAI API Key
 OPENAI_API_KEY=your_openai_api_key